TwilightZebby/TwiLite/README.md

 Just some fun little roleplay-style Commands (such as `/bonk`, `/hug`, `/boop`, etc) that you can use on your friends.

 Some Action Commands can also be used via right-clicking/long-pressing on a User!
-These "User Command" variants exist for those who just want a quicker way of giving someone a Bonk, Boop, or Headpat. :)
+These "User Command" variants exist for those who just want a quicker way of giving someone a Bonk, Boop, Headpat, or Kiss. :)

 The Action Slash Commands also display a "return action" button when used.
 This can be prevented by setting the "`block-return`" option to `True` when using the Slash Command.